 Here are the top reasons people rush into daycare, why you may want to wait, and puppy friendly alternatives.

-Socialization.
-One of the common reasons people bring their dogs to daycare is that they want their dog to be socialized.
-It’s true.
-Daycare is very social.
-There are lots of dogs to socialize with.
+One of the common reasons people bring their dogs to daycare is because they want their dog to be socialized.
+It’s true, daycare is very social and there are lots of dogs to socialize with.

 Why you should wait.
 For a young puppy that has had limited social interactions, daycare can be overwhelming and intense.
 Puppies are quickly introduced to social norms among their peers and not always in a positive way.
 Frequent negative interactions can cause long-term effects on a dog’s personality.